naftiko/fleet/README.md

 ## Features

 ### [Naftiko Framework](https://github.com/naftiko/framework/)
-Open Source technology to create and run Naftiko capabilities.
+Open Source project to create and run Naftiko capabilities using spec-driven integration.

 ### [Naftiko Extension for VS Code](https://github.com/naftiko/fleet/wiki/Naftiko-Extension-for-VS-Code)
 Free Naftiko extension for Visual Studio Code to help with the editing and linting of Naftiko capabilities.